 1) Democracy - Can and does give to the citizen an element of participation and some control over policy and decision-making but it is not by itself a panacea.
 There are many kinds of democracy, and factors that affect their effectiveness, how candidates are chosen, boundary demarcation, timing and counting procedures, intimidation of voters and even the best are flawed.

 The quality of democracy depends on many factors such as history, constitution, economics and natural resources – many of which ensure that voters (and governments) actually have little real choice.
-‘Charter 88’ has much to say about the quality of democracy, and measures that need to be taken to improve on the somewhat minimal representative democracy that we have today.
+‘Charter 88’ has much to say about the quality of democracy, and measures that need to be taken to improve on the somewhat minimal representative democracy that we have today in Britain today.

 Nor can democracy be relied upon to curb the unbridled accumulation of wealth - and the privileged access that money gives to the rights and freedoms that it can buy, often to the detriment of others.
 And as with individual freedom, democracy can be corrupted by massive wealth and the control of resources, the economy, and the media.

-2) Secularism - brings Freedom OF Religion / Freedom FROM Religion and the freedom to criticise and oppose religion, within a state that is neutral on such matters - and that prevents oppressive domination by any one of them and gives no partisan privileges or subsidies.
+2) Secularism - brings Freedom OF Religion and Freedom FROM Religion and the freedom to criticise and oppose religion, within a state that is neutral on such matters - and that prevents oppressive domination by any one of them and gives no partisan privileges or subsidies.

 Secularism does not necessarily have anything to say about many human rights issues or political freedom, equality, autonomy, or to participation in government.